In order to help you prepare for your holiday in Bali and Indonesia we have compiled advice on travel safety.

 - Malaria – particularly for Sumatra, Borneo, Sulawesi, and Papua where it is present.

-Airline safety: Check page 7 of the EU official document to see which airlines operating in Indonesia might be banned due to safety record concerns.
+Airline safety: Check the EU official document to see which airlines operating in Indonesia might be banned due to safety record concerns.
 Do note carriers which have passed certification are the following: Garuda Indonesia, Airfast Indonesia, Citi Link, Ekspres Transportasi Antarbenua and Air Asia.

 General safety tips